This is a 1961 Ad for the model 514 rifle

 Don't forget the volume controls behind the front grill

-You will be able to control how loud the gunshot is versus the explosion.
+You will be able to control how loud the gunshot is versus the

-the vibrating spring on the reverb.
+from the vibrating spring on the reverb.

-One last thing, if using an external amplifier / preamp most likely the Ground
+One last thing, if using an external amplifier / preamp most likely the

-A) will need to be connected to the chassis ground of the amp (reduce
+A) will need to be connected to the chassis ground of

-hum).
+amp (reduce hum).

-Also, the available schematic shows the reverb pickup coil sharing
+Also, the available schematic shows the reverb pickup coil

-one side with the speaker common, on my unit this is
+sharing one side with the speaker common, on my unit this is

-not true.
-If
+true.
+If your

-your unit is wired that way,
+unit is wired that way,

-attention will have to be paid to hooking up the inputs and outputs so that
+attention will have to be paid to hooking up the inputs and outputs so

-together using an ohm meter.
-If they are, those are the common ground
+(BGHF) are connected together using an ohm meter.
+If they are,

 New Update to Sound